cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 which may be resolved in upcoming Cilium releases:

  - Host-level encryption.
-Only traffic between two Cilium-managed endpoints (i.e. pod to pod traffic) is encrypted.
-Traffic between a Cilium-managed pod and a remote host, or traffic between two hosts running the Cilium agent will currently not be encrypted.
+Only traffic between two Cilium-managed endpoints (i.e. pod-to-pod traffic) is encrypted.
+Traffic between two nodes and traffic between a Cilium-managed pod and a remote node currently won't be encrypted.
  - L7 policy enforcement and visibility
  - eBPF-based host routing
  - Support for older kernels via user-mode WireGuard